How to Use the AWS SDK for Go v2

 if err != nil {

-log.Fatalf("unable to load SDK config: %v", err)
+log.Fatalf("failed to load config: %v", err)

 }

-// Create the S3 client
+// Build the S3 client from the loaded configuration struct

 client := s3.NewFromConfig(cfg)

-result, err := client.ListBuckets(context.TODO(), &s3.ListBucketsInput{})
+result, err := client.ListBuckets(context.Background(), &s3.ListBucketsInput{})

 if err != nil {

-log.Fatalf("unable to list buckets: %v", err)
+log.Fatalf("failed to list buckets: %v", err)

 }